I have a really cool and quick tip for you today!

 So, if your computer can pretend that it is a mobile phone, you can upload pictures straight from the computer as well.
 How to do that?
 Keep reading!

-Suggestion: You can use this tip to upload your designs based on these free stock photos available on picjumbo!
+Tip: You can use this “hack” to upload your designs created with free stock photos from picjumbo!

 In order to be able to upload picture to Instagram from your computer directly, your browser (Chrome or Safari) needs to identify itself as mobile browser from iOS in order for the proper version of mobile Instagram website to load up.